RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/rof-quickstart.md

 ![Enable Redis
 Flash](/images/rs/enable_redis_flash.png)

-3. If you don't have a license key yet, click the **Next** button to try the trial version of the product.
+3. If you don't have a license key yet, select the **Next** button to try the trial version of the product.

-4. On the next screen, set up a cluster administrator account credentials.
+4. On the next screen, set up account credentials for a cluster administrator.

-5. Click **OK** to confirm that you are aware of the replacement of the HTTPS SSL/TLS certificate on the node, and proceed through the browser warning.
+5. Select **OK** to confirm that you are aware of the replacement of the HTTPS SSL/TLS certificate on the node, and proceed through the browser warning.

 ## Step 3: Create a database